grishanin/bowling-game/README.md

 This is my "vanilla" JavaScript implementation of bowling game algorithm.
 It is influenced by Redux/Flux and React approach.

+Also added support of multiplayer, special 10th frame and random rolls.

 ### Usage

 ```